purpleteam-labs/purpleteam-s2-containers/README.md

 * `source` key with environment variable `HOST_ZAP_LOG4J_PROPERTIES_PATH`
 * `target` key with environment variable `ZAP_LOG4J_PROPERTIES_PATH_MOUNT_TARGET`

-The purpleteam-labs team have a `debug` branch that we rebase on `main` when ever we want to apply these settings (enable debugging).
+The PurpleTeam-Labs team have a `debug` branch that we rebase on `main` when ever we want to apply these settings (enable debugging).

 Details [below](#redirecting-and-viewing-container-logs) for actually viewing the logs.